JoshuaBRussell/PICLibrary/README.md

 I am using the dsPIC33EP128GP502 microcontroller.

-**With this being said, the main goal for all of this is to _learn_** The code is likely to change often, and will probably have sections of poorly written code...*initially*.
+**With this being said, the main goal for all of this is to _learn_**  It's not meant to be fine tuned or polished.

 **Update (07/02/18):**